alexsimpo/articles/README.md

 # Article Knowledgebase Application

-This is a knowledgebase app used designed to mimic an article web service
+This is a knowledgebase app that is designed to mimic an article web service

 ## Technologies
 * Node.js